The Ultimate Guide to Padel Betting

 Teams switch sides every 6 points:

-This ensures fairness regarding sun, wind, and lighting.
+This ensures fairness regarding sun, wind & lighting.

 Serving team positioning: